dev-xiligroup/twentyfifteen-xili/README.md

 After decompressing .zip from Github, do not forget to erase suffix '-master' to recover a folder named 'twentyfifteen-xili' !

-Before updating don't forgot to keep a backup of the languages files (.mo)
+Before updating don't forgot to keep a backup of the YOUR languages files (.mo)

-2014-12-14
+2014-12-16